AntoBoto/PoEM/doc/init.md

 Copy dogecoind.init to /etc/init.d/dogecoind.
 Test by running `service dogecoind start`.

-Using this script, you can adjust the path and flags to the dogecoind program by setting the DOGECOIND and FLAGS environment variables in the file /etc/sysconfig/dogecoind.
+Using this script, you can adjust the path and flags to the dogecoind program by setting the BRRRCOIND and FLAGS environment variables in the file /etc/sysconfig/dogecoind.
 You can also use the DAEMONOPTS environment variable here.

 4e) Mac OS X